viveksacademia4git/InternetSecurity/AngularManInTheMiddleAttack/arp-poison/README.md

 ## After Spoofing

-We cannot proceed further, because it would be illegal to go ahead and read some's data, but this is not the end.
-There are several technique followed by a real attacker to make sense of the packet such:
+We cannot proceed further, because it would be illegal to go ahead and read someone's data, but this is not the end.
+There are several technique followed by a real attacker to make sense of the packet to take the security breach to the next level.
-- Packet Poisoning: When the packets are dealt with forcefull

-## Steps to overcome the ARP Poising
+## Steps to overcome the ARP Poisoning

 - Do not have a weak security mode for the Network, because it cannot prohibit unauthorized intrusion in the network.
 - Having a weak password for the network security can be comprised if dealt with brute-force attack, or running authentication loop to authenticate with the commonly used words.